cnunciato/fun-with-jenkins/README.md

   "${JENKINS_URL}/pipeline-model-schema/json"
 ```

-Both JSON schemas are included for reference in the `.buildkite` folder, and more Jenkins pipeline examples are available (e.g., for testing) in the official [Jenkins pipeline examples](https://github.com/jenkinsci/pipeline-examples/tree/master) repository.
+Both JSON schemas are included for reference in the `.buildkite` folder.
+Additional pipeline examples are available (e.g., for testing) in the official [Jenkins pipeline examples](https://github.com/jenkinsci/pipeline-examples/tree/master) repository.

-### Doing it live 🚀
+### Doing it live with dynamic pipelines 🚀

 Thanks to the magic of [dynamic pipelines](https://buildkite.com/docs/pipelines/configure/dynamic-pipelines), we can combine all this goodness to generate a Buildkite pipeline at runtime using only a `Jenkinsfile`.

-Commits to the `main` branch of this repo do exactly this, converting the steps defined in the `Jenkinsfile` into a set of Buildkite steps -- effectively allowing you to derive a Buildkite pipeline (or a portion of it) from a `Jenkinsfile`:
+Commits to the `main` branch of this repo do exactly this, converting the steps defined in the `Jenkinsfile` into a set of Buildkite steps, effectively allowing you to derive a Buildkite pipeline (or part of one) from a `Jenkinsfile`:

 ![A Buildkite pipeline generated from a Jenkinsfile](https://github.com/user-attachments/assets/ba5d79b2-ed85-47bf-b56e-f99598f47312)

 ![The corrsponding run](https://github.com/user-attachments/assets/310aa889-f4fa-408a-b540-28dcc075cb48)

-Commits trigger side-by-side builds in both Buildkite and the Jenkins, both linked from the GitHub checks associated with each one.
+Each commit triggers two builds, one in Jenkins and one in Buildite.
+Both are linked from the the commit's associated GitHub checks.

-The environment variables used in the pipeline script (the username, password, and Jenkins server URL mentioned above) are set in the Buildkite root pipeline in the Steps field:
+The environment variables required by the conversion script (the username, password, and Jenkins URL mentioned above) are set in the Buildkite root pipeline in the Steps field:

 ```yaml
 steps: